bharatvansh/habit-tracker/IMPROVEMENTS_SUMMARY.md

 4. ✅ Weekly progress visualization
 5. ✅ Quick notes on habits

-**Why:** These are high-impact, low-effort features that immediately improve user experience and can be shipped quickly for user feedback.
+**Why:** These are high-impact features that immediately improve user experience and can be shipped quickly for user feedback.

 ---